Department of Labor Logo United States Department of Labor

 Geographic divisions

 Additional price indexes are available for the two divisions of the Northeast.
-Over the month, the all items CPI-U index for the New England division increased by 0.3 percent.
-For the Middle Atlantic division, the all items CPI-U index increased 0.2 percent over the month.
+Over the month, the all items CPI-U index for the New England division was up 1.0 percent.
+The CPI-U for the Middle Atlantic division rose 0.6 percent.

-Over the year, the all items index advanced 3.9 percent in the Middle Atlantic division and 3.8 percent in the New England division.
+Over the year, the all items index rose 3.5 percent in the Middle Atlantic division and 3.1 percent in the New England division.
 (See table B.)

 Table A. Northeast region CPI-U 1-month and 12-month percent changes, all items index, not seasonally adjusted